By Anna Rose Welch, Editorial & Community Director, Advancing RNA

 So, when I fortuitously stumbled across the article in Biochemical Engineering Journal entitled, “Lentiviral Vector BioProcess Economics for Cell & Gene Therapy Commercialization,” I was a bit starstruck.
-Not only did it put lentiviral vectors into the spotlight, for once, but it was also about reducing C&G therapy COGS, which is at the center of the C&G manufacturing universe.
+Not only did it put lentiviral vectors into the spotlight, for once, but it was also about reducing COGS, which is at the center of our manufacturing universe.

-It goes without saying that you should carve out some time to read the full article.
+It goes without saying that you should carve out some time to read the full article linked above.
 But here are the bare-bones, no frills (or assumptions-laden) takeaways from this lengthy tome if you just want the big picture right now:

 - The authors analyzed the performance of five different cell culture platforms, including: 10-layered vessels and hollow-fibre, fixed bed, rocking motion (with microcarriers), and single-use stirred tank bioreactors (SUB).
 The first four are adherent processes, while the SUB is a suspension-based process.